Otto (Ota) B. Kraus

 http://he.wikipedia.org/wiki/אוטו_ברנרד_קראוס

-My parents Dita and Otto on YouTube
+Dita and Otto - World History Channel on YouTube

 Etitor's note: In the novel The Painted Wall, Otto (Ota) B. Kraus writes about his own experience in Auschwitz during WWII.
 Otto was one of the instructors in the children's block and his (future) wife Dita, was the librarian for the children, of whom only a handfull survived.
 The book, which was originally named "The Diary", was written after the war.
 The story of a diary is but a literary introduction, yet the events described in the book are real.